-The last year has witnessed ever louder crowing about the game changing potential of cloud services.
+The last year has witnessed every louder crowing about the game changing ability of cloud services.
 But is it really such a game changer?
 Furthermore, will recent outages experienced by Amazon customers including Sony actually create a backlash?
-If your cloud service reliability can be so drastically affected by outages such as the “external intrusion” experienced by Amazon and its customers – should consumers be expected to trust storing their files on such services?
+If your cloud service reliability can be so drastically affected by outages such as the “external intrusion” experienced by Amazon and its customers – should customers be expected to trust storing their files on such services?

 You may well ask how is this relevant to music consumers?
-In the first instance with Amazon having already launched its cloud music locker services and apple reportedly readying its own music locker service launch, will the recent outages experienced by Amazon customers leave a bad taste in consumer mouths?
-If respected brands such as Sony Playstation and Sony Unlimited amongst many others cannot guarantee problem free services to their customers, why should consumers trust such services?
-Please note we are not blaming Sony here, more their cloud service provider Amazon.
+In the first instance with Amazon having already launched its cloud music locker services and apple reportedly readying its own music locker service launch, will the recent outages experienced by Amazon customers leave a bad taste in consumers mouths?
+If respected brands such as Sony playstation and Sony Unlimited amongst many others cannot guarantee problem free services to their customers, why should consumers trust such services?

 Jump 9 years forward to 2004 and Google launched the first global scale cloud service with its Google docs application.
 Eric Schmitt who had been around in the tech landscape during the mid 1990’s was now running the worlds largest search engine Google.
 Google had scale and its launch of Google docs was the first successful consumer focused cloud service.

 So what is the relevance of the above?
 Simple really.
 Yes there is now consumer scale for cloud services to become viable business propositions.
 However, TMV asks, does this recent six day outage experienced by business customers of Amazon demonstrate that perhaps the technology is not as robust as service providers would like both businesses and consumers to believe?